-- A cow has one stomach with four compartments.
-The rumen, reticulum, omasum and the abomasum.
+A cow has one stomach with four compartments.
+The rumen, reticulum, omasum, and abomasum.
 Cow are ruminates meaning they can digest the food that can normally not be digested.

 Cows and Milk

-- 21 billion gallons of milk is produced in American every year.
+21 billion gallons of milk are produced in American every year.
 The average American drinks 25 gallons of milk a year.